Fontself Maker for Illustrator & Photoshop both support the creation of OpenType-SVG color font files.

 - Pick font color (via Eyedropper)

-Today only Safari 12 on Mojave, Microsoft Edge (since version 38 on Windows 10) and Firefox (since version 26) support Opentype-SVG color fonts.
+Safari since version 12 on Mojave and Firefox (since version 26) support Opentype-SVG color fonts.

 Color vector fonts: in all other apps, you will see the non-colored fallback version of the font, as Fontself for Illustrator automatically saves a black version of your color vector glyphs.
 On MacOS and Windows font managers will also show this black fallback version.